IPv6 benefits

 Smart IPv6 buildings

 By enabling the extension of the Internet to any device, IPv6 will also turn buildings into smarter and more interconnected environments.
 Progresses in nanotechnology enable more and more pervasive intelligence and ICT solutions to be deployed.
 Improving the Internet of things in homes can contribute to save energy, increase comfort and security, and support elder people - with important related markets opportunities.
 IPv6 can bring several advantages for smart buildings.
-IPv6 can:
+IPv6 can:- Increase the granularity of building control and monitoring, by addressing each and every sensor, device and actuator with its own IP address.

-• Ease the deployment of automated devices, with the self-configuration of the IP addresses.
+- Ease the deployment of automated devices, with the self-configuration of the IP addresses.

-• Improve security of the connectivity to the devices, in particular for remote control.
+- Improve security of the connectivity to the devices, in particular for remote control.

 IPv6 constitutes a great opportunity and a new frontier for smart and green buildings.
 The Device Gateway technology interconnect and integrates heterogeneous subsystems of buildings using different communication protocols and standards into IPv6 and a common semantic framework.
 It paves the way to new forms of interactions, by enabling heterogeneous devices such as mobile phones, RFID tags, ZigBee sensors, KNX actuators and DLNA screens to interact with each others.
 It transforms buildings into smarter, more integrated and "user-friendly" environments.